denis-f/grounded/README.md

 # Grounded

 ## Access to the <a href="https://grounded-denis-feurer-020adb38a1d1673cb6c6c21b4744991eacb1d8769.pages.mia.inra.fr/"> documentation here </a>
+The main repository is https://forge.inrae.fr/Denis.Feurer/grounded.
+Consider going there to be at the right place.

+https://github.com/denis-f/grounded is a push mirror of the main repository.
+Translation to english has still to be done.

 ## Description
 Grounded is a software that allows to compute 2.5D volumes of soil samples from two series of photogrammetric acquisitions.
 It requires the use of dedicated scalebars [to be described further].
 Image processing can be done either with [Micmac](https://micmac.ensg.eu/index.php/Accueil), either with [Agisoft Metashape](https://www.agisoft.com/downloads/installer/).
 Scale bars can be done either with Circular Coded Targets from Alice Vision, either with Agisoft's implementation of Schneider (1991) coded targets.